-If you find yourself using the internet for several hours a day to talk to friends, family, or to watch TV and movies, and listen to music, then Spectrum’s “Internet” Plan may be perfect for you.
-This is Spectrum’s basic plan that they offer at an introductory rate of $49.99 per month plus taxes and fees.
-It offers internet connection speeds up to 200 Mbps.
+If you use the internet for several hours a day to talk to friends and family, watch TV and movies, and listen to music, then Spectrum’s Internet plan may be perfect for you.
+This is Spectrum’s basic plan that they offer at an introductory rate of $49.99 per month with Auto Pay, plus taxes and fees.
+It offers internet speeds up to 300 Mbps (wireless speeds may vary).
 This is perfect for seniors who use the internet to check email and browse the web.
-If you’re a big movie buff or want to stay up to date on your favorite shows, this plan offers enough speed to stream on a few devices at once.
+If you’re a big movie buff or want to stay up to date on your favorite shows, this plan offers enough speed to stream on several devices.
 This plan also provides enough bandwidth for uploading and downloading files and storing photos and videos of family, grandchildren, or vacations.
-Spectrum recommends this plan for 2-3 people, so it is good for couples or individuals who regularly use the internet.

-Another option from Spectrum is its Internet Ultra plan, starting at $69.99 per month.
-This plan has increased internet speeds up to 400 Mbps, which is great for seniors who work from home and have to manage large files.
+Another option from Spectrum is its Internet Ultra plan, starting at $69.99 per month with AutoPay.
+This plan has increased internet speeds up to 500 Mbps (wireless speeds may vary), which is ideal for seniors who work from home and have to manage large files.
 It is also a good option for seniors who enjoy watching movies or TV shows in HD.
 The Internet Ultra plan provides more than enough support if you connect to the internet on other devices such as a TV, cellular phones, tablets, or voice assistant devices like Alexa.
 This is a good option for seniors who take care of grandchildren or have frequent visitors, as the bandwidth on this plan can also host quality gaming and streaming services.

-One of the drawbacks that we found to Spectrum’s service is that they do not offer any senior-specific discounts or discount internet plans.
+One of the drawbacks of Spectrum’s service (in our experience) is that they do not offer any senior-specific discounts or discount internet plans.
 However, seniors may still have an opportunity to save by applying for Spectrum Internet Assist.
 Spectrum Internet Assist is a specially priced internet plan for those who qualify.
-If eligible, households can receive access to a special plan with speeds up to 30 Mbps at a discounted price.
+If eligible, households can receive access to a special plan with speeds up to 30 Mbps (wireless speeds may vary) at a discounted price.
 The plan also includes Security Suite and a free internet modem.

 To qualify for Spectrum Internet Assist, one or more individuals in your home must receive assistance from one of the following programs: